msanders/snipmate.vim/README.rst

 ::
     Add snipmate to the names to be installed.
-Or use "github:name/repo" if you want to use a non standard upstream
+Or use "github:name/repo" if you want to use a non standard upstream.

+    VAM will also fetch the depndencies listed above for you automatically.

 Using `pathogen`_ and `git submodule`_
 --------------------------------------